 Being part of TeamND has provided plenty of opportunity for those passions; Clint’s produced multiple town halls and other live events, in person and virtual, for myriad state agencies.
 He joined the state JIC during the DAPL protests, providing the Unified Command with audio and video material for public information, situational awareness, and intel/evidence.
 During the COVID-19 response he produced nearly a hundred press conferences, dozens of video briefings with health and medical partners, public information materials and supporting assets, and historical documentation of response activity.

 In December 2022 Clint began a new adventure at the North Dakota Department of Emergency Services as an Autonomous Systems and Communications Specialist, a position which provides plenty of opportunity to tinker with technology and collaborate with stakeholders around North Dakota.
 In addition to his video communications work, Clint works to integrate technologies such as Unmanned Aerial Systems into the state’s emergency response operations.

-He has a Speech Communications degree from Bismarck State College and experience in writing and public speaking, but Clint spends most of his time behind the scenes, operating all the fun technology.
-He has eagerly devoured a myriad of FEMA trainings in public information and other specialties, and he’s a fierce defender of the Oxford comma.
+He’s worked in broadcasting, post production, and event A/V since 1988.
+He has a Speech Communications degree from Bismarck State College and experience in writing and public speaking, but Clint spends most of his time behind the scenes, operating all the fun gadgetry.
+He has eagerly devoured myriad FEMA trainings in public information and other specialties.
+He’s a fierce defender of the Oxford comma.

-He is blessed with a wonderful wife and two incredible boys who recently became teenagers.
-Clint and his boys volunteer with the Civil Air Patrol, and he volunteers as Communications Officer for the Bismarck Composite Squadron.
+Clint is blessed with a wonderful wife and two incredible boys who recently became teenagers.
+Clint and his son volunteer with the Civil Air Patrol, and he has recently accepted the position of Communications Officer for the Bismarck Composite Squadron.